LewisIsWorking/PathWarsWiki/Writerside/topics/Character-Lore-Builder.md

 ---

+## Beyond the first level.

+1. Are you higher than level 1?
+What level?
+2. What year did your character achieve first level in their class?
+3. How long has it been chronologically since your character was first level?
+4. What has your character been doing since they started adventuring (aka first level)?
+5. How did you achieve each level?
+Aka what did you kill to level up?
+6. How long did each level take to achieve?

+---

 ## Time since level 1.

 This is a continuation of the previous section for if you are starting after the first level.